MWasile/unused-items/README.md

 ## Features

 - Setup your own organization in the administration panel.
-- As user adds a gift.
+- Add donation as a user.
 - Send a message to the administrator in the contact form.
-- Check your donation and when done mark it on the profile page!
+- Check your donation and when it's done, tag it on the profile page!
 - Verify how many bags we have collected.
 - Check all the organizations we work with.